Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated

-At various points in this work we need a reasonable estimate of the number of {\magic} gates that occur in the timestep of the algorithm with the most {\magic} gates.
-This time step at level-$K$ of concatenation defines a layer of code which contains multiple gates in series on each qubit at lower concatenation levels $k<K$.
-This is the layer of the algorithm that requires the largest number of physical qubits, and so determines the number of physical qubits that the quantum computer must have.
-In the body of the text we quantify this as the proportion of {\magic} gates in that step of the algorithm, $\Qalgo_\opmagic \big/ \Qalgo_{\rm total}$, where $\Qalgo_{\rm total}$ is the total number of qubits in the algorithm, and $\Qalgo_\opmagic$ is the number of {\magic} qubits at that timestep with the most {\magic} qubits (with {\magic} qubits being those involved in {\magic} gates at that timestep).
+At various points in this work we need a reasonable estimate of the number of magic gates that occur in the layer of the algorithm (i.e. level-$K$ timestep) with the most magic gates.
+This is because it is typically the layer of the algorithm that requires the largest number of physical qubits, what we call $\Lmax$, and so determines the number of physical qubits that the quantum computer must have.
+In the body of the text we quantify this as the proportion of magic gates in that step of the algorithm, $\Qalgo_\opmagic \big/ \Qalgo_{\rm total}$, where $\Qalgo_{\rm total}$ is the total number of qubits in the algorithm, and $\Qalgo_\opmagic$ is the number of magic qubits at that timestep with the most magic qubits (with magic qubits being those involved in magic gates at that timestep).

 In principle, we could plunge in the circuit detail for each algorithm in the literature to find the largest value of $\Qalgo_\opmagic \big/ \Qalgo_{\rm total}$ in that algorithm.
 However, here we prefer to get simple estimates from easily available information summarized in Table~\ref{supp:table:algo}.
-That table gives the proportion of gates in the algorithm that are {\magic} gates (where {\magic} gates are $T$-gates in our examples) for various computing task, and calls the proportion $P^{\rm algo}_\opmagic$.
+That table gives the proportion of gates in the algorithm that are magic gates (where magic gates are $T$-gates in our examples) for various computing task, and calls the proportion $P^{\rm algo}_\opmagic$.
 Table~\ref{supp:table:algo} shows that most algorithm's implementations have a very low proportion of $T$-gates (with the exception of the last line of the table); this proportion is a few percent or less.
 We will now use $P^{\rm algo}_\opmagic$ to estimate $\Qalgo_\opmagic \big/ \Qalgo_{\rm total}$ for such computing tasks.